Vyral/base-template/_posts/2019-11-07-youre-invited-to-our-pie-giveaway.md

 Happy November\! **It’s almost Thanksgiving time.** I think November is a great month because, coming from India, never before have I experienced a holiday that is just about saying thanks for all we have and thank you to the people who come into our lives in a positive way.
 So, this month is my time to say thank you to all my clients, past, present, and future.&nbsp;

 Without you, how can I do what I do?
-My calling is saving animals, and I rescue special needs and hospice dogs, which means out vet bills are huge.
+My calling is saving animals, and I rescue special needs and hospice dogs, which means our vet bills are huge.
 I wouldn’t be able to save dogs if you hadn’t chosen to work with me, so thank you again.
 I don’t just want to say thank you, I want to do something for you.

 {% include pullquote.html %}